GMRI-SEL/GoMEco/README.md

 A Integrated Systems Ecology Lab project looking into changes in the structure and function of the Gulf of Maine ecosystem, with particular focus on apex predators and key forage species.

 # Project structure
 This collaborative lab project uses both GitHub and Box to facilitate sharing data and code.
-First, to get set up:

 ## GitHub bits
 1. Go to https://github.com/GMRI-SEL/GoMEco and fork the repository to your account.